petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 out different ideas.

-If you want help implementing CR practices in your lab, or want to talk about the difficulties involved, shoot me an [email](mailto:petebachant@gmail.com) and I will probably be willing to help you out (for free!)
+If you want help implementing CR practices in your lab, or want to talk more about the details and difficulties involved, shoot me an [email](mailto:petebachant@gmail.com) and I will probably be willing to help you out (for free!)